Vini2/phables/docs/usage.md

 ## Phables options

-You can see the following command-line options of Phables using `python phables --help`.
+You can see the following command-line options of Phables using `phables --help`.

 ```
 Usage: phables [OPTIONS]